The freedom to make and remake our cities and ourselves is … one of the most precious yet most neglected of our human rights.

 Other development focuses on the Meiji Park and Sendagaya area, where there are several public sports facilities.
 The old National Stadium has now been knocked down and the new one (sans the Zaha Hadid design) is being built, and the development work has subsumed neighbouring Meiji Park.
 This affected the dozens of homeless who lived in the park (in Japan, homeless people frequently live in self-made shacks in public parks), and long-term residents in a government housing project, Kasumigaoka Apartments, who were mostly elderly and did not want to leave.

-Emerging from protest groups opposed to the (failed) 2016 and (successful) 2020 Olympic bids, there are now two main groups in the anti-Olympic campaign that are interconnected: Hangorin no Kai (literally, Anti-Olympic Group) and Supporters for the Park Residents around the National Olympic Stadium.
+Emerging from protest groups opposed to the (failed) 2016 and (successful) 2020 Olympic bids, there are now two main groups in the anti-Olympic campaign that are interconnected: Hangorin no Kai (literally, Anti-Olympics Group) and Supporters for the Park Residents around the National Olympic Stadium.

 Hangorin was formed in January 2013.
 Temporary evictions and expulsions of the homeless from Meiji Park started in 2013 during the IOC inspection tour.
 Tokyo government employees reportedly came to tell some of the homeless mere days after Tokyo won the bid that construction would start in late 2013 and that they should leave as soon as possible.